dceejay/RedMap/README.md

     msg.payload.command.map = {
         "overlay": "myFeatureLayer",
         "esri": "https://services3.arcgis.com/...../0",
-        "options": { object of options }
+        "opt": { object of options }
     };

-NOTE: you can set various options as [specified here](https://developers.arcgis.com/esri-leaflet/api-reference/layers/feature-layer/#options) - but these don't currently indlude the style oo onEachFeature fnctions as they are non-serialisable across the websocket link.
+NOTE: you can set various options as [specified here](https://developers.arcgis.com/esri-leaflet/api-reference/layers/feature-layer/#options).

+In order to pass over **style**, **pointToLayer**, or **onEachFeature** functions they need to be serialised as follows... for example

+    const style = function () {
+        return { color: "#910000", weight: 2 };
+    };
+    msg.payload.command.map.opt.style = style.toString();

+This may cause the function node setting them to be in error, for example if it references L.marker, which is unknown on the server side.
+The flow should still deploy and run ok.

 #### To add a Velocity Grid Overlay